apache/predictionio/docs/manual/source/resources/upgrade.html.md

     }
     ```

+    You need to add the following import for your algorithm as well if it is not there:

+    ```scala
+    import org.apache.spark.SparkContext
+    ```

 2. Modify the file `build.sbt` in your template directory to use `pioVersion.value` as the version of io.prediction.core dependency: